sadatay/lita-image-fetcher/README.md

 # lita-image-fetcher

-**This project is very much work in progress.
-I am setting this up as a space where progress can be viewed and collaboration can be facilitated.**

 **lita-image-fetcher** is a [Lita](https://github.com/litaio/lita) handler for the servicing of image queries.
 The handler intends to be designed in such a way that extension with new image sources is relatively straightforward.
+If you have an image source you want to add that is not already implemented, feel free to make a pull request!
+I'll gladly integrate any valid image source into this plugin.

 **Free services:**
-* Pixabay (implemented)
+* Pixabay

 **Rate limited services:**
-* Google CSE (implemented)
+* Google CSE (100 images per day)
-* Bing (implemented)
+* Bing (5000 images per month)

 **Paid services:**
-* Yahoo
+* Yahoo (not yet implemented)

 **Current maximum free images per day:** 261+